The-Orange-Dot/negineko-next-app/README.md

 - CORS has been added to API routes to prevent unauthorized access to servers
 - Store page with product back end
 - Stripe integration in store page

+## May 23, 2022

+Added Features

+- Added Dashboard and darkmode

+Still need to add redux-persist to save redux to local storage